Juanhui28/HeaRT/README.md

 ## Reproduce Results

-To reproduce the results, please refer to the settings in the **hyparameter** directory
+To reproduce the results, please refer to the settings in the **hyparameter** directory.

+For example, to reproduce the results on ogbl-collab under the existing evaluation setting, the commands to run each method can be found in the `hyperparameter/existing_setting_ogb/ogbl-collab.sh` file.

 ## Generate Negative Samples using HeaRT